If you don’t like the shape or appearance of your protruding ears, you may wonder if there’s something you can do about it.

 You will probably have some itching and moderate pain for two or three days.
 Take pain medication if your doctor recommends it.
 But if you have excessive pain, call the surgeon immediately.

 You should keep pressure off the ears by sleeping on your back or stomach at first.
 It’s also vital that you don’t rub the incisions for the first two weeks.

 The surgeon will remove your bandages after three or four days, and your ears may be red and swollen.

 Some patients wear a headband to cover the ears at night for the first three or four weeks.
 This prevents you from pulling your ears while you sleep.

-Talk to your surgeon about when the stitches will be taken out, but some stitches dissolve independently.
+Talk to your board certified plastic surgeon about when the stitches will be taken out, but some stitches dissolve independently.
 Also, ask when you can go back to regular activities, such as working out and bathing.

 Otoplasty can be a good choice for someone who has a correctable problem with their ears, such as their size or placement.
 If you have realistic expectations and are in good health, it could be what you’re looking for.